The stationary AKPZ equation: logarithmic superdiffusivity: The variance of the nonlinearity

 \subsection{Estimating $\cB_\phi^N(\mu)$}

-Based on the results obtained above, we are ready to formulate and prove the main result of this section (and arguably of the entire paper).
+Based on the results obtained above, we are ready to formulate and prove the main result of this section.
 In the next proposition, we provide both an upper and a lower bound on the Laplace transform of the second moment of $B^N_\phi(t)$ given in~\eqref{e:BN}.
 We will adopt the same notations and conventions introduced at the beginning of Section~\ref{sec:iteration}.